Magua-Q/docs-example/src/guide/introduction.md

 # Introduction {#introduction}

-:::info You are reading the documentation for Vue 3!
+:::danger You are reading the documentation for Vue 3!

 - Vue 2 support will end on Dec 31, 2023.
 Learn more about [Vue 2 Extended LTS](https://v2.vuejs.org/lts/).
 - Vue 2 documentation has been moved to [v2.vuejs.org](https://v2.vuejs.org/).